fferen/makeheaders/README.md

-#### Python script to auto-generate and then update header files from C source files.
+#### Python script to generate and then update header files from C source files.

 For each function in the provided file(s), creates a corresponding declaration in the header file with the same name, or, if the function name already exists